opticspy/lightpipes/docs/_sources/introduction.rst.txt

 Thanks to the matrix routines of numpy and the fast pyFFTW Fourier transform the speed of the pure python version is as fast as the C++ version.
 Also parallel processing is possible now, which enhances the speed even more.
-From LightPipes version 2.0.0 LightpIpes is pure python.
+From LightPipes version 2.0.0 LightPipes is pure python.
 As usual, it can be installed with pip:

 .. code-block:: bash